kripken/blog/_posts/2018-04-13-a-silly-optimization.markdown

 x + c  =>  x - (-c)
 x - c  =>  x + (-c)
 {% endhighlight %}
 for any positive integer `c`?
 But this has a downside: on typical code, addition is much more common than subtraction, and positive integers are much more common than negative ones.
 So if we did this, we'd be shrinking `c` by replacing it with `-c` but we'd be making the code less compressible by replacing a lot of additions with subtractions (note that we aren't replacing all the additions, since many are not on a constant).
-In fact, on real-world code the downside outweights the benefit here: we reduce uncompressed size by a little but increase compressed size.
+In fact, on real-world code the downside outweights the benefit here: we reduce uncompressed size but increase compressed size.

 To avoid that problem, Binaryen only does this [on constants where it actually matters](https://github.com/WebAssembly/binaryen/blob/master/src/passes/OptimizeInstructions.cpp#L1143).
 Most of those have an addition before them that we replace by a subtraction, so there is still a downside to compression, but it is outweighted by us saving a byte, which helps enough that we reduce both the uncompressed and compressed size.

 How much does this affect binary size?
-Here are the diffs on the size of `tanks.wasm`
+Here are the diffs on the size of [`tanks.wasm`](http://webassembly.org/demo/):

 |                       | uncompressed | compressed      |
 |-----------------------|:------------:|:---------------:|